Perchik71/Creation-Kit-Platform-Extended/README.md

 > You can remove *Steam* from the **Creation Kit**.
 > You just need to manually replace the string *`steam_api64.dll`* on *`winhttp.dll`* in any **HEX editor**.
 Since the new string is four bytes shorter, the remaining bytes are set to **`0x00`**.
 Or compile the **NoSteam Patcher** in **Lazarus** and use it.
 > For versions **`1.6.438.0`** and **`1.10.162.0`**, you first need to remove **`Steam DRM`**, for example, [Steamless](https://github.com/atom0s/Steamless).

-# Fixed or added
-:white_check_mark: Fast file loading
-:white_check_mark: Interception of warning messages in the log
-:white_check_mark: Unicode support
-:white_check_mark: Multiple UI Fix and etc
-:white_check_mark: Dark theme
-:white_check_mark: Create master files and open them as plugins
-:white_check_mark: Opening plugins as master files if they are in dependencies
-:white_check_mark: Filtering by active forms and cell
-:white_check_mark: Filtering mods in the Data dialog
-:white_check_mark: Many other fixes are also from the author of [@Nukem9](https://github.com/Nukem9)

 # Demonstration
 <p align="center">
   <img src="https://github.com/Perchik71/Creation-Kit-Platform-Extended/blob/master/Resources/darktheme.png" width="640px" alt="Creation Kit Platform Extended" border="0">